Reference: macOS encryption management

 Prepare the drive for encryption

 After the policy is enforced on an endpoint, a notification displays either at log out or during the next log in to instruct the user to enable FileVault encryption.
-The user may dismiss this message multiple times if your FileVault policy allows it.
+The user can dismiss this message multiple times if your FileVault policy allows it.

 Configure the text for this notification in the End User Notification section of the FileVault policy.

-Once the user enables FileVault, encryption begins.
+After the user enables FileVault, encryption begins.

 User forgets the password